microfluidix/well_analyser/README.md

 # Image analysis toolbox

-The current image analysis code serves to analyse the chip microscopy images.
+The current image analysis code serves to analyse the chip microscopy images for the project presented in the pre-print titled [A Multiscale Immuno-Oncology on-Chip System (MIOCS) establishes that collective T cell behaviors govern tumor regression](https://www.biorxiv.org/content/10.1101/2021.03.23.435334v1).
 Each image is composed of a single spheroid-containing well and can be multi-channeled.

 ## Installation